johchai/Johchai/README.md

 ### What I am doing now 🧑‍💻:

-- 🔭 I’m currently broadening my knowledge on backend development tools and technologies(Express.js, Postgres etc).
+- 🔭 I’m currently diving deeper into deployment tooling—specifically containerization with Docker and managing Linux-based server environments.
+Also focusing on unit and integration testing for reliable frontend.
-- ✨ Currently working full-time as a frontend developer.
+- ✨ Currently working full-time as a front-end developer.
 - 🌏 Contact me on [LinkedIn](https://www.linkedin.com/in/johchai/)

 ### Tools & Languages used ⚙️ :

-- Javascript, Typescript
+- Typescript
 - React.js, Express.js, Next.js, Node.js, TailWindCSS
-- Adobe Creative Cloud, Autodesk Maya, Blender, Unity, Git
+- Docker, Blender, Git

 ### Languages stats for the last 14 days 🕛 :